dafny-lang/dafny/docs/DafnyRef/Specifications.md

 ## 7.8.
 Well-formedness of specifications {#sec-well-formedness}

-Dafny verifies that the requires and ensures clauses make sense by themselves, independently of the body.
+Dafny ensures that the [`requires` clauses](#sec-requires-clause) and [`ensures` clauses](#sec-ensures-clauses) are [well-formed](#sec-assertion-batches) independent of the body they belong to.
+Examples of conditions this rules out are null pointers, out-of-bounds array access, and division by zero.
-Hence, by declaring the following method:
+Hence, when declaring the following method:

 ```dafny
 method Test(a: array<int>) returns (j: int)